swiftotter/driver/README.md

 composer require swiftotter/driver
 ```

 Configuring Driver is easy.
-In the folder that contains your `vendor/` folder, create a folder called `driver`.
+In the folder that contains your `vendor/` folder, create a folder called `.driver`.
 First, you need to create an Amazon AWS account.
 We will be using RDS to perform the data manipulations.
 It is
 recommended to create a new IAM user with appropriate permissions to access EC2, RDS and S3 (exact permissions
 will be coming).